 Add the prep bowl and it’s ready for a test run 😉

 OoooooEeeeee, it works!!
 We put our drum water feature in the front garden and stenciled a big 25 on the drum.
-That’s our house number just in case you ever want to pop around for a visit 😀 To soften the whole look we planted a whole bunch of iceberg roses in front of the drum.
+That’s our house number just in case you ever want to pop round for a visit 😀 To soften the whole look we planted a whole bunch of iceberg roses in front of the drum.

 I love icebergs.
 They’re such awesome low-maintenance roses and they flower for most of the year too.

-And our serenading frog has also found a new home 😉
+Our serenading frog also found a new home 😉

 Isn’t he too cute?
 And that “faux” hand water pump fits right in.

 The basin is deep enough to limit the amount of splashback which is always a problem when making a water feature.
 Too much splashing and we run the risk of burning out our submersible pump.
 And no-one wants that 😉